-News Anchor Tips from a TV Talent Coach
+News Anchor Tips From a TV Talent Coach

 Expect a Candid Critique of Your Work

+When a TV news anchor or a TV news reporter sits down one-on-one with a TV talent coach, the conversation can be humbling.
 Some may leave the room in tears after hearing a brutally honest assessment of their on-camera skills.

 The reason it's hard to listen to this evaluation is that it has nothing to do with whether the person is a good employee or a skilled gatherer of news.
 It's all about on-camera performance.